draggeta/blog/content/posts/2020/usb-c-device-wont-output-usb-c-monitor/index.md

 Back to the problem.
 I have a laptop and monitor that both support DisplayPort Alternative Mode over their USB-C ports.
 However, when both are connected, no image is displayed and an error pops up.
 This behaviour is actually completely according to the specifications of the DisplayPort Alt Mode standard.

+First, a simplified diagram of the power delivery negotiation:
+{{<mermaid align="center">}}
+sequenceDiagram
+  participant M as Monitor
+  participant L as Laptop

+  M ->> L: Send power profiles available on monitor
+  L -->> M: Select one of available power profiles
+  M ->> L: Accept or reject the selected profile
+  M ->> L: Switch to power profile and inform laptop
+{{</mermaid>}}

 As mentioned before, my laptop doesn't support USB Power Delivery over its USB Type-C port.
 The DisplayPort Alternate Mode standard, however, requires that if two devices are connected via USB-C, power delivery is negotiated before the Alternative Mode negotiations can happen.
+If no PD is negotiated, Alt Modes fail.
+The reason for this being that the Mode negotiations use the PD communication channels.

+{{<mermaid align="center">}}
+sequenceDiagram
+  participant M as Monitor
+  participant L as Laptop

+  alt success
+    L -->> M: Discover identity
+    L -->> M: Discover available Alternate Modes
+    L -->> M: Discover capabilities of the Alternate Modes L -->> M: Enter Alternate Mode (DisplayPort in this case) L -->> M: Configure the DP Alt Mode else failure
+    M ->> L: Expose Billboard Device end
+{{</mermaid>}}

-If no PD is negotiated, DisplayPort Alt Mode fails.
-The display device then falls back to offering a 'Billboard Device' so at the very least a generic USB 2.0 hub and all connected devices are provided to the host.
+In case of failure, display devices fall back to offering a 'Billboard Device' so at the very least a generic USB 2.0 hub and all connected devices are provided to the host.

-If like me, you have a laptop that doesn't support USB PD but does output DP Alt Mode, you'll need to use a USB-C adapter/dock that can provide you with a separate DisplayPort connector (male or female).
+If like my sister, you have a laptop that doesn't support USB PD but does output DP Alt Mode, you'll need to use a USB-C adapter/dock that can provide you with a separate DisplayPort connector (male or female).
 The negotiation for this type of connection doesn't require Power Delivery.
 If PD isn't supported on one side, it is disabled and moves on to the DP Alt Mode negotiation.
 Such an adapter or cable allows the laptop to output DP 1.4 to the monitor via the monitor's DisplayPort input.

-To read more about how DisplayPort's Alt Mode works, look at [this nice pdf](https://www.st.com/content/ccc/resource/technical/document/technical_article/group0/98/86/5c/a3/d0/2e/41/98/DM00479305/files/DM00479305.pdf/jcr:content/translations/en.DM00479305.pdf) from st.com.
+To read more about how DisplayPort's Alt Mode works, look at [this informative pdf](https://www.st.com/content/ccc/resource/technical/document/technical_article/group0/98/86/5c/a3/d0/2e/41/98/DM00479305/files/DM00479305.pdf/jcr:content/translations/en.DM00479305.pdf) from st.com.

 ## Conclusion